 If you're a Git user, there is high chance you might be using .gitignore file to ignore certain files from being committed into your remote repo.
 Now, .gitignore file differs for different languages, frameworks and packages.
 If you have several repositories maintaining multiple .gitignore files for them could be painful.

-Swift introduced us a new era of custom operators.
-Unlike Objective-C, it will allow us to define our own operators and perform operator overloading if necessary.
-Although I haven't come across such use case, custom operators can provide excellent clarity and flexibility down the line.
-Let's start with how you
+Swift introduced us to a new era of custom operators.
+Unlike Objective-C, it allows us to define our own operators and perform operator overloading on existing operators if necessary.
+We will see both of them in detail in today's article.
+Custom operators can provide excellent clarity and flexibility down the

 Last week I had weird issue while applying autolayout rules to UITableViewCell.
 TableViewCell has two components attached to it.
 An UIImageView Two variable length UILabels stacked vertically on the top of each other And I wanted tableView cells to look like this, Nice, isn't it?
 Let's look at the way